Striped Bass Citizen Scientist Project

 An angler on a boat holding his striped bass catch.

 Due to regulations and conservation-minded anglers, most striped bass are released back to the water after they are caught.
 Even though most of these fish survive, recreational releases still account for the largest source of mortality for striped bass.
-DMF is conducting research to understand why striped bass die after they are released and you can help!
+DMF is conducting research to understand why striped bass die after they are released.

 View the project data